DubskySteam/PathOfExile-DiscordRPC/README.md

 1. Download the latest archive from [releases](https://github.com/DubskySteam/PathOfExile-DiscordRPC/releases)
 2. Extract it where ever you like
 3. Create a folder called "PoE-RPC" in "C:\Users\%username%\Documents\"
-4. Copy the data folder into it
+4. Copy "data.json" into it
-5. Open the data folder and open "data.json" with any editor.
+5. Open "data.json" with any editor.
 6. Replace the content of the path variable with a path to your client.txt
 7. Run the program
 8. On the very first start, enter your level and class name and hit "Override".